jaadddeee/301-automate/README.md

 - **`bs4.exceptions.FeatureNotFound: Couldn't find a tree builder with the features you requested: xml`** — the `lxml` package is missing.
 Run `pip install lxml` and try again.
+- **`PermissionError: [Errno 13] Permission denied: '....xlsx'`** — the
+  workbook is currently open in Excel (or another program) and Windows won't let the script overwrite it. **Close the workbook in Excel, then run the command again** — you'll now get a plain message saying exactly this instead of the raw error.
 - **`Couldn't locate a sitemap for ...`** — expected on many Proweaver-style sites; it automatically falls back to crawling.
 No action needed unless you passed `--no-crawl`.